Welcome to the Hawk Island Fall Kids Triathlon!

 Kids Swim: Goldfish swim in shallow water parallel to shore (life vests and other swim aids allowed for this age group).
 Dolphins swim the perimeter of the shallow beach area, inside the buoy lines.
 Sharks swim the perimeter of the entire beach area, outside the buoy lines.
 Lifeguards are positioned on a floating dock and in the water along the entire course.

-Kids Bike: Golfish bike in an empty parking area (training wheels/scooters allowed).
+Kids Bike: Golfish bike in an cordoned-off parking area (training wheels/scooters allowed).
 Dolphins bike 2 loops around the rivertrail within Hawk Island Park.
 3 loops for Sharks.

-Kids Run: Goldfish run in an empty parking area.
-Dolphins run out and back along beach path and boardwalk.
+Kids Run: Goldfish run in a cordoned-off parking area.
+Dolphins run out and back along the scenic beach path and boardwalk.
 Double loop for Sharks.

 Goldfish are non-competitive.
 No timing.